 It’s not rocket science but it was a very effective model to introduce to systems that were frankly at a very basic level, through to quite sophisticated systems.

-Yes, I was very fortunate in the sense that the last project that I worked in was in Libya, which was extraordinary.
+As you say, I was recognised with an MBE for this work.
+I was very fortunate in the sense that the last project that I worked in was in Libya, which was extraordinary.
 It was when Gaddafi was in power and the British Embassy in Libya wanted to help Gaddafi to improve his human rights record.

 Now human rights in prisons is obviously a very tangible, easily marked-out area and we worked in the prisons to which the courts had sent people.
 I am saying this very carefully because Gaddafi also had some terrible political prisons and we had to make a judgement when we decided to go in: do we go in with the hope of beginning in the ordinary prisons and then pressurizing to get into the political prisons?
 Or do we just say, this is too awful, politically we can’t go in.